-Display the volumes visible to the host
+Display the volumes visible to the host in E-Series - Linux (NVMe over RoCE)

 You can use the SMdevices tool to view volumes currently visible on the host.
 This tool is part of the nvme-cli package, and can be used as an alternative to the nvme list command.